elubilu/hybrid-cipher/README.md

 #### Polybius decryption requires to know the grid and consists in a substitution of couples of coordinates by the corresponding letter in the grid.
 #### Example: `57283612`, 57 stands for 5th row, 7th column, so letter `L`, and so on.
 The plain message is `Love`

+## What is the Vigenere cipher?

+#### The Vigenère cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword.
+It employs a form of polyalphabetic substitution

+## How to encrypt using Vigenere cipher?

+#### Encryption with Vigenere uses a key made of letters (and an alphabet).
+There are several ways to achieve the ciphering manually:

+#### In order to cipher a text, take the first letter of the message and the first letter of the key, add their ASCII value and  (letters have a value depending on their rank in the alphabet, starting with 0).
+The result of the addition modulo 128 (128= highest ASCII value) gives the rank of the ciphered letter.

+## How to encrypt using Vigenere cipher?

+#### To decrypt, take the first letter of the ciphertext and the first letter of the key, and subtract their value (letters have a value equal to their position in the alphabet starting from 0).
+If the result is negative, add 128 (128=highest ASCII value), the result gives the rank of the plain letter.